compose-generator/compose-generator/docs/docs/install/linux.md

     ```

 ### Install from package file
-You also can install Compose Generator from a Debian package (`.deb`).
+You also can install Compose Generator from a package file on your host system.
 You can download the package [here](https://github.com/compose-generator/compose-generator/releases/latest).

 === "Debian/Ubuntu"
     To install it, execute the following command: